 - Staff knew about people's individual capacity to make decisions and understood their responsibilities for supporting people to make their own decisions. - People told us they were encouraged to make decisions for themselves and felt involved in making choices wherever possible. - A relative told us.
-"They are supportive and encourage her to do what she can for herself." - People had signed their care records to show that they consented to the care and support they were being provided with. - Training records confirmed that staff had undertaken training in relation to the MCA.
+"My aunt likes to still be independent if she can manage it.
+The carer encourages this." - People had signed their care records to show that they consented to the care and support they were being provided with. - Training records confirmed that staff had undertaken training in relation to the MCA.